alexandruast/kos-vab-lander/README.md

   - kos - obviously

 Steps:
-  - put the .ks files in Ships/Script directory.
   - create a rocket with 3 or 4 control fins at the bottom, and with about 600 dV
-  - set your rocket to orbit using the debug menu: cheats -> set orbit
+  - set your rocket to orbit using the debug menu
   - perform a retrograde burn visually assisted by trajectories mod, so that the impact point is above KSC.
   - run the following commands in kos console: